LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 ## RL Fine-Tuning

 Recently, RL is one of  an important tool to fine tuning pretrained models to make them practical.
 As transformers scale to LMs, their raw outputs (optimized primarily for next-token prediction) often diverge from expected traits, so they need a secondary training phase to be specialized to certain domains.
-Normally, this phase involves supervised fine-tuning (SFT) and RL.
-After initial SFT injects curated human-labeled data to the base transformers, a reward model (RM) is built, either based on external rules or human preference.
-An example of RL fine-tuning process is shown in the figure below.
+After initial SFT injects curated human-labeled data to the base transformers, a reward model (RM) is built to guide RL optimization.

 {{< image src="/imgs/blog/reward_modeling_llm/RLHF.png" alt="RLHF" class="w-60" >}}

-The reward model serves as a partial approximation of the ultimate evaluation, which plays a crucial role in guiding optimization.
-Then,
+### Language Representations

 <span class="text-danger"><strong>How do we reward the task completion in languages?</strong></span>